charliecon/architect-flow-public-api-blueprint/blueprint/index.md

 * [CX as Code](https://developer.genesys.cloud/api/rest/CX-as-Code/ "Opens the CX as Code page in the dev center")
 * [Genesys Cloud provider documentation](https://registry.terraform.io/providers/MyPureCloud/genesyscloud/latest/docs "Opens the Genesys Cloud provider docs on registry.terraform.io")
 * [Archy](https://developer.genesys.cloud/devapps/archy/ "Opens the Archy documentation in the dev center")
-* ["Deploy a simple IVR using Terraform, CX as Code, and Archy"](https://developer.genesys.cloud/blueprints/simple-ivr-deploy-with-cx-as-code-blueprint/ "Opens a blueprint on the dev center") - A blueprint which describes provisioning the resources needed for an IVR flow using CX as Code and the deployment phases of those Genesys Cloud objects.
+* ["Deploy a simple IVR using Terraform, CX as Code, and Archy"](https://developer.genesys.cloud/blueprints/simple-ivr-deploy-with-cx-as-code-blueprint/ "Opens a blueprint on the dev center") - A blueprint that describes provisioning the resources needed for an IVR flow using CX as Code and the deployment phases of those Genesys Cloud objects.
 * The [architect-flow-public-api-blueprint](https://github.com/charliecon/architect-flow-public-api-blueprint "Opens the project repository on GitHub") repository on GitHub